Terra Australis: Names

+The French writer Guillaume Postel proposed the name Chasdia, after Noah's grandson Cush, for the hypothetical continent on the basis of it having dark-skinned inhabitants (Cush's traditional descendants).

 Change of name

-During the eighteenth century, today's Australia was not conflated with Terra Australis, as it sometimes was in the twentieth century.
+During the 18th century, today's Australia was not conflated with Terra Australis, as it sometimes was in the 20th century.
 Captain Cook and his contemporaries knew that the sixth continent (today's Australia), which they called New Holland, was entirely separate from the imagined (but still undiscovered) seventh continent (today's Antarctica).